hdpuk86/mac_setup_script/README.md

 Copy output to https://github.com/settings/keys

-## Team Communication
+## Communication
-We use Slack and Zoom to communicate, these should have been install by the script.
+Slack and Zoom will have been install by the script.

 ## Slack Screen Recording
 You may notice that you cannot share your screen properly on Slack.
 To fix that: